RedisTimeSeries/RedisTimeSeries/docs/commands/ts.range.md

 - _toTimestamp_ - End timestamp for range query, `+` can be used to express the maximum possible timestamp.

 Optional parameters:

+- [LATEST] (since RedisTimeSeries v1.8)

+  When the time series is a compaction: With LATEST, TS.RANGE will also report the compacted value of the latest (possibly partial) bucket (given that that bucket start times falls within [fromTimestamp, toTimestamp] and that the bucket is not empty).
+Without LATEST, TS.RANGE will not report the latest (possibly partial) bucket.
+When the series is not a compaction: LATEST is ignored.

+  The data in the latest bucket of a compaction is possibly partial.
+A bucket is 'closed' and compacted only upon arrival of a new sample that 'opens' a 'new latest' bucket.
+There are cases, however, when the compacted value of the latest (possibly partial) bucket is also required.
+When so, LATEST can be used.

 - `FILTER_BY_TS` _ts_... (since RedisTimeSeries v1.6)